 Belarus is landlocked, but the kitchen knows its way around seafood.
 Witness a generous slab of zander (a cousin to walleye), sautéed just until the proteins set and the fillet falls into snowy tufts at the slightest prodding of your fork.
 In true Belarussian fashion, the fish is served in an earthy mushroom sauce and under a blanket of browned and bubbly melted cheese.

 They turn out terrific stuffed cabbage, the beef and pork filling homey and rich.
 The meat-and-cabbage bundles come to the table partly draped by a thick sour cream sauce.

-For dessert look no further than the “chocolate salami” (aka rulyada), a trompe-l’oeil confection coaxed out crumbled cookies, cocoa, hazelnuts, and prunes.
-The dish — which falls somewhere between a candy and a cake — is cut into cross-sectional slices and served under a blizzard of confectioners’ sugar.
+For dessert look no further than the “chocolate salami” (aka rulyada), a trompe-l’oeil confection coaxed out of crumbled cookies, cocoa, hazelnuts, and prunes.
+The dish, which falls somewhere between a candy and a cake, is cut into cross-sectional slices and served under a blizzard of confectioners’ sugar.

 Prices are modest, especially in light of the size of portions, ranging $8 to 17 for starters, $10 to $25 for main courses, and $7 to $12 for dessert.

 Belarussian Xata, 1655 Sheepshead Bay Road, Brooklyn, 718-332-4292.